-PORTLAND — Eligh was 18 months old when Jeanne welcomed him into her family.
+PORTLAND — Eligh was 18 months old when Jeanne, a foster mom, welcomed him into her family.
 His mother, who was finally ready to face her addiction to methamphetamine, found herself in an unfortunate situation where she needed a caring parent to help Eligh out while she focused on getting sober — because she knew that in order for Eligh to be successful, she needed to be successful.

 Fast forward to today: Eligh’s mom, Lauren, has her life back on track.
 She got sober.
 And then she jumped through every hoop that the Department of Human Services (DHS) put in front of her to show that she was ready to take Eligh back.

 “I’m so proud of his mama,” says Jeanne.
 “We wholeheartedly took on the role of Eligh’s parents knowing that the plan was reunification, and I’m so happy to see him with his mom now.”

 Four years ago, Jeanne’s husband asked her what she wanted for Mother’s Day— her response?
 To become a foster family.

 “We really saw the need, and wanted to provide a safe place for kiddos to land,” recalls Jeanne.
 Since then, she’s fostered three children who she’s helped raise, in addition to her two adopted children.
 The experience has changed her life for the better, and has undoubtedly helped change the lives of the kids and parents that she has helped.

 “When foster parenting is done right, they remain in our lives forever,” says Lauren.
 “Jeanne fostered Eligh completely out of love… I don’t think I would have been successful then or now without her in my life.”

 But isn’t it hard to open her heart and home to children she knows—or hopes—will one day leave to be reunited with their birth parents or adopted into a permanent home?
 Isn’t it tough for the kids?